 Background

-Growing populations and rapid development within major cities such as Atlanta, Georgia, raise questions about local water quality due to the negative environmental impacts associated with increased runoff and impervious surface cover.
-Additionally, the challenge of municipal water management in these large, urban landscapes poses a challenge for city officials to identify what infrastructure is needed to support local demands for water and assist runoff management efforts.
+Growing populations and rapid development within major cities, such as Atlanta, Georgia, raise questions about local water quality due to the negative environmental impacts associated with increased runoff and impervious surface cover.
+Additionally, the difficulty of municipal water management in these large, urban landscapes poses a challenge for city officials who work to identify what infrastructure is needed to support local demands for water and assist runoff management efforts.
 As cities like Atlanta continue to grow, these issues will influence regional demand for water, require additional infrastructure, and cost residents even more in utilities to support municipal water management projects.

-An increasing concern within the city of Atlanta is the overall health of the Chattahoochee River watershed (Figure 2).
-Rivers are especially sensitive to runoff inputs and pollution in urban landscapes because of impervious surfaces, such as parking lots and streets, found within cities.
+An increasing concern within the city of Atlanta is the overall health of the Chattahoochee River watershed and its incoming water quality (Figure 2).
+Rivers are especially sensitive to runoff inputs and pollution in urban landscapes because of impervious surfaces, such as parking lots and streets.
 These impervious surfaces produce a large volume of surface runoff, increasing the risk of contaminants flowing into local waterways.
 This is a primary concern for the city of Atlanta since surface water provides almost all of drinking water and non-point source pollution is an issue within the Chattahoochee River watershed (Georgia Institute of Technology, 2014).

-The development of green infrastructure has proven to be a resourceful, cost-effective tool to address water quality and runoff management issues in city landscapes, (Tzoulas et. al., 2007).
-Green infrastructure refers to a network of open space, forests, wildlife habitat, parks and other natural areas which sustain clean air, water, and natural resources (McMahon, 2000).
-These green spaces also have a large benefit in enriching the quality of life for local residents by providing recreational use (McMahon, 2000).
+The development of green infrastructure has proven to be a resourceful and cost-effective tool to address water quality and runoff management issues in city landscapes (Tzoulas et. al., 2007).
+Green infrastructure refers to a network of open space, forests, wildlife habitat, parks and other natural areas within urban and suburban areas, which help sustain clean air, water, and other natural resources (McMahon, 2000).
+These green spaces also have a large benefit in enriching the quality of life for local residents by providing recreational use and aesthetic beauty (McMahon, 2000).
 Green infrastructure has been shown to benefit watershed health by decreasing the effects of pollution into waterways (Livesly et. al., 2011).
 Specifically, urban forests were found to decrease stormwater runoff by allowing water to infiltrate and the soil to absorb particles and contaminants before entering the surface water.

-In conjunction with The Nature Conservancy’s on-going work, this project looks at the potential of areas within the Atlanta region to support green infrastructure development through reforestation.
+In conjunction with The Nature Conservancy’s on-going work, this project looks at the potential for areas within the Atlanta metropolitan region to support green infrastructure development via reforestation efforts.
 Previous DEVELOP projects, such as the Miami-Dade Ecological Forecasting Team, used land cover suitability models to analyze potential areas for green infrastructure development.
-By promoting green infrastructure with conservation and strategic reforestation, the goal of this project is to help reduce nutrient-laden overland flow and sediment inputs in regional watersheds.
+By promoting green infrastructure with conservation and strategic reforestation, the goal of this project is to help reduce nutrient-laden overland flow and sediment inputs into the regional watersheds.

 Project Objectives

 The goal of this project is to assist The Nature Conservancy in identifying locations within metropolitan Atlanta to focus reforestation of degraded areas and forested land protection efforts, which will reduce sediment and nutrient-laden stormwater runoff in the Chattahoochee River watershed.
-This was accomplished by integrating 2015 Landsat 8 imagery and Terra ASTER elevation data into the Land Use Conflict Identification Strategy (LUCIS) model and the Soil and Water Assessment Tool (SWAT) to produce a comprehensive examination of current land use and watershed characteristics within the greater Atlanta region.
+This was accomplished by integrating 2015 Landsat 8 Operational Land Imager (OLI) imagery and Terra Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) elevation data into the Land Use Conflict Identification Strategy (LUCIS) model and the Soil and Water Assessment Tool (SWAT) to produce a comprehensive examination of current land use and watershed characteristics within the greater Atlanta region.

 Study Area and Period